RupeshKumar4511/Full_Stack_Development/Node/Readme.md

 When we write code in a file, Node.js wraps our code inside a special function to provide some helpful objects and variables — one of these is the module object.

 # module wrapper function :
-While using "commonjs module", Node js wrapps our code into a special function and this is the reason of why our variables defined comes in local scope.
+While using "commonjs module", Node js wraps our code into a special function and this is the reason of why our variables defined comes in local scope.
 <br>

 ```bash